arakakimath/forum-infra-clean-arch/README.md

 # Q&A Forum

+This is a project of a question and answers forum, in which is possible to ask or answer a question and comment questions or answers.
+Also, it is possible to have attachments on questions and answers.

 This project is a continuation from the [domain part of the forum project](https://github.com/arakakimath/forum-domain-clean-arch).
 This project started with the base structure from [NestJS](https://docs.nestjs.com/).

 In this project, the main initial objective was to implement all infrastructure layers, from Gateways, Controllers and Presenters (Interface Adapters), to communicate with DBs, Devices, Front-End, UI and External Interfaces (Frameworks & Drivers).
 Then, the domain part was added and integration was done to have all the project working as one from the most external layers to the most internal ones.

+To built this project, it was used concepts like DDD, SOLID, Clean Architecture, Design patterns (Factory and Repository), etc. Vitest was used for dealing with tests.

 ---